Aliases for PTPN1 Gene

 GeneCards Summary for PTPN1 Gene

-PTPN1 (Protein Tyrosine Phosphatase, Non-Receptor Type 1) is a Protein Coding gene.
-Diseases associated with PTPN1 include bubonic plague and plague.
-Among its related pathways are Signaling by GPCR and PAK Pathway.
-GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPN6.
+PTPN1 (Protein Tyrosine Phosphatase Non-Receptor Type 1) is a Protein Coding gene.
+Diseases associated with PTPN1 include Type 2 Diabetes Mellitus and Bubonic Plague.
+Among its related pathways are Adherens junction and Development HGF signaling pathway.
+Gene Ontology (GO) annotations related to this gene include enzyme binding.
+An important paralog of this gene is PTPN2.

 Tyrosine-protein phosphatase which acts as a regulator of endoplasmic reticulum unfolded protein response.
 Mediates dephosphorylation of EIF2AK3/PERK; inactivating the protein kinase activity of EIF2AK3/PERK.
 May play an important role in CKII- and p60c-src-induced signal transduction cascades.
 May regulate the EFNA5-EPHA3 signaling pathway which modulates cell reorganization and cell-cell repulsion.
 May also regulate the hepatocyte growth factor receptor signaling pathway through dephosphorylation of MET.